Destiny 2: Lightfall: Plot

 Lightfall is based on the discovery of the cyberpunk-like city Neomuna on Neptune.
 Neomuna has survived the Collapse and the arrival of the Black Fleet in the Solar System.
-The city is populated by humans that had been previously cut off from the rest of the system; these humans, known as the Neomuni, lack the Light granted by the Traveler but instead have trained Cloud Striders—voluntary human soldiers who have undergone cybernetic augmentation at the cost of significantly reducing their lifespan—that help to defend the city.
+The city is populated by humans that had been previously cut off from the rest of the system; these humans, known as the Neomuni, lack the Light granted by the Traveler but instead have trained Cloud Striders—voluntary human soldiers who have undergone cybernetic augmentation at the cost of significantly reducing their lifespan to only ten years—that help defend the city.

 During the events of The Witch Queen a year ago, the Guardian had defeated the Hive god Savathûn, the Witch Queen, who threatened them with the return of the Witness, the being that wields the Darkness and is leading the Black Fleet's attack on the Solar System.
 During Season of the Haunted, the exiled emperor of the Cabal, Calus, became a Disciple of the Witness and the herald of the second Collapse after communing with the Lunar Pyramid.
 During Season of the Seraph, the Warmind Rasputin sacrificed himself to prevent Eramis, Kell of Darkness, from using the Warsats to destroy the Traveler as it began to leave the Last City, with the Traveler remaining in Earth's orbit.
-A posthumous message from Rasputin revealed the existence of Neomuna, home to an extremely powerful artifact connected to the Traveler called the Veil.
+A posthumous message from Rasputin revealed the existence of Neomuna, home to an extremely powerful paracausal artifact connected to the Traveler called the Veil.

 Lightfall begins shortly after the events of Season of the Seraph.
-The Vanguard faces heavy resistance against the Black Fleet as they arrive in Earth's orbit to attack the Traveler.
+The Vanguard faces heavy resistance against the Black Fleet as they arrive in Earth's orbit to attack the Traveler as Commander Zavala, Ikora Rey, Osiris, Mara Sov, and Elsie Bray (the Exo Stranger) watch on from the H.E.L.M.
 The Witness emerges from its Pyramid and effortlessly destroys most of the Vanguard forces as the Traveler attacks the Black Fleet with a beam of Light, only for it to be suppressed by Pyramids that begin to surround it.
-The Witness then attempts to commune with the Traveler, who grants it a vision of the Veil on Neomuna, and orders Emperor Calus and his loyal Cabal forces, called the Shadow Legion, and the Witness's personal soldiers, the Tormentors, to travel to Neptune to retrieve the Veil.
+The Witness then attempts to commune with the Traveler, who grants it a vision of the Veil on Neptune, and orders Emperor Calus and his loyal Cabal forces, called the Shadow Legion, and the Witness's personal soldiers, the Tormentors, to travel to Neptune to retrieve it.
 Osiris then decides to go after Calus and the Shadow Legion, fearing that the Witness has located the Veil on Neptune.
-The Guardian is sent to watch after him, as the loss of his Ghost Sagira (who sacrificed herself before the events of Season of the Hunt) makes him vulnerable to a final death.
+The Guardian is sent by Ikora to watch after him, as the loss of his Ghost Sagira (who sacrificed herself before the events of Season of the Hunt) makes him vulnerable to a final death.